ericandrewlewis/say-yes-to-https/how-https-works.md

 permalink: /how-https-works/
 ---

-HTTPS provides certain security features: **server identification** and **encryption**.
+HTTPS provides two security features: **server identification** and **encryption**.

-**Server identification** ensures that the user is connecting to the real website, and not a man-in-the-middle impersonating the website.
-Server identification is verified with an **SSL certificate**.
+**Server identification** ensures that the user makes an authentic connection to the real website, and not a man-in-the-middle impersonating the website.
+Server identification is verified with an **SSL certificate** and **public key encryption**.

-A **certificate authority** (CA) validates domain ownership and issues SSL certificates.
+A **certificate authority** (CA) validates that an organization has ownership of a domain, and then issues an SSL certificate for the domain.

-When a user first connects to a website over HTTPS, the server returns an SSL certificate.
-A certificate includes two important pieces of information: a **digital signature** and the **web server's public key**.
+When initializing a connection over HTTPS, the server sends the client its SSL certificate.
+An SSL certificate contains a **digital signature** and the **web server's public key**.

-The digital signature (along with the certificate chain) proves the CA created the certificate, which means the certificate can be trusted.
-[Learn how a digital signature works](about-public-key-cryptography.md#digital-signature).
+The digital signature proves that a specific certificate authority created a certificate.
+A browser or operating system implicitly trusts certain certificate authorities, and holds a copy of the root certificate.
+When receiving an SSL certificate from a website, the client can confirm the certificate's authenticity by comparing the digital signature with the signer's public key.

 The certificate also includes the web server's public key.
 If the digital signature is verified, the public key can be trusted as well.
-The public key is used in encrypting data between the user and the web server.
+The public key is used in negotiating the encryption scheme between the client and the web server.
 Although attackers might be able to get an encrypted message, they can't decode it.
 [Learn how public key cryptography works](https://github.com/ericandrewlewis/https-http2-and-wordpress/blob/master/about-public-key-cryptography.md#encrypting-plaintext).